Aipcecodes/codes/SK - The Code of Journalistic Ethics.md

 4. People who are not experienced in communication with journalists, are unaware of the consequences of their actions or find themselves in a particularly difficult life situation, especially victims or witnesses of crimes, accidents or other events that may cause to a person emotional stress, the journalist approaches them with increased sensitivity and responsibility.
 5. The journalist uses children and adolescents as a source of information only in exceptional cases with particular regard to their moral and emotional development.
 6. If it is not ruled out for communication of public interest issues, the journalist is obliged to protect the privacy and legitimate interests of the persons referred to in paragraphs 4 and 5 and the journalist must not misuse their trust.
 7. The journalist is not obliged to accede to a request from the respondent for additional correction, non-disclosure or non-broadcast of information obtained in accordance with this Code of Ethics as long the respondent has previously agreed to the disclosure.
 In justified cases, the journalist may accept an agreement on its subsequent authorization before the interview starts.
-If the respondent requests an authorization, the journalist is required to inform him or her that it is possible to edit only the respondent’s direct citations, and it is not possible to change meanings of the answers or remove the answers which have been mentioned in the original interview.
+If the respondent requests an authorization, the journalist is required to inform him or her that it is possible to edit only the respondent's direct citations, and it is not possible to change meanings of the answers or remove the answers which have been mentioned in the original interview.
 The authorization of a record or text shall be limited solely to the statements made by the respondent himself or herself.
 The journalist shall not accept an agreement that would allow the respondent to agree to use his or her statement only in the context of the entire program or article.
 8. Under the circumstances listed below, the journalist may also use exceptional means in his work.
 These are:
 a) using secret ways of collecting information, including a hidden camera or microphone,
 b) using concealed and confidential sources,